-Following further expansion during the year with three more academies joining, the Academy Trust now operates 10 primary academies and 1 all-through academy in North West Kent:
+Although opportunities to grow the Trust continue to be explored, there was no expansion during the year, with the Academy Trust operating 10 primary academies and 1 all-through academy in North-West Kent and Medway;

-Cliffe Woods Primary School (joined 1 January 2022)

-Halling Primary School (joined 1 January 2022)

-Holy Trinity Church of England Primary School

-Horton Kirby Church of England Primary School

-Rosherville Church of England Primary School

-Sedley's' Church of England Primary School (joined 1 June 2022)

-Shorne Church of England Primary School

-St Botolph's Church of England Primary School

-St George's Church of England School (all-through)

-Stone St. Mary's Church of England Primary School

-Sutton-at-Hone Church of England Primary School
+Cliffe Woods Primary School Halling Primary School Holy Trinity Church of England Primary School Horton Kirby Church of England Primary School Rosherville Church of England Primary School Sedley's' Church of England Primary School Shorne Church of England Primary School St Botolph's Church of England Primary School St George's Church of England School (all-through) Stone St. Mary's Church of England Primary School Sutton-at-Hone Church of England Primary School

-The Academy Trust has a combined pupil capacity of 4,860 and had a roll of 4,682 in the October 2021 school census.
+The Academy Trust has a combined pupil capacity of 4,865 and had a roll of 4,743 in the October 2022 school census.